chenshuyi/OpenVNIC/README.md

 OpenVNIC
 ========

-An open source device driver for virtual network interface card
+An open source device driver of virtual network interface card for multi-port ethernet switches.